 - Undergraduate students who live off campus with no campus access will not be tested;

-- Ph.D. students who live off campus with campus access, and who have received approval to be tested by the Provost, VP for Research, and Academic Dean, will be tested twice weekly;
+- Ph.D. students who live off campus with campus access, and who have received approval to be tested by the Provost, VP for Research, or Academic Dean, will be tested twice weekly;

 - Ph.D. students who live off campus with no campus access will not be tested;

-- Master’s students with campus access, and who have received approval to be tested by the Provost, VP for Research, and Academic Dean, will be tested twice weekly; and
+- Master’s students with campus access, and who have received approval to be tested by the Provost, VP for Research, or Academic Dean, will be tested twice weekly; and

 - Master’s students with no campus access will not be tested.

 Essential staff and faculty who have campus access will be assigned testing based on several risk factors, including, but not limited to, their position; on-campus frequency; and amount of regular interactions with students, faculty, and staff.